 Meditation, dhyána, and "prolonged, deep meditation", samádhi, is an integral part of the ancient ashtánga yoga (eight-limbed yoga), which is the Patanjali yoga system.
 It is also called classical yoga and raja yoga, royal yoga.
-Patanjali yoga is mainly concerned with cultivating the mind by meditation (dhyána) to progress and be liberated.
+Patanjali yoga is mainly concerned with cultivating the mind by meditation (dhyána) to be liberated, as it is called.
 The system is laid bare in a brief primer.
 It aims at reaching a state of yoga, in part by yoga postures, asanas, and even more by meditation.
 There is more on it further down.

 Buddhist meditation in a nutshell

 The term Buddhist meditation refers to the meditative practices that tend to be practised by Buddhists.
 Core meditation techniques have been preserved in ancient Buddhist texts.
 Buddhist meditation is practised to get Awakened (Enlightened) in the state called Nirvana, which is a joy-state.
 The earliest tradition of Buddhist meditation practice - preserved in the collection of early Buddhist texts in the Pali language, including the Sutta Pitaka ("the basked of discourse") - was also the focus of early Buddhist schools, and has been incorporated to a greater and lesser extent in the Tibetan Buddhist tradition and many East Asian Buddhist traditions.

-What is more, Buddhist texts may be the earliest texts that describe meditation techniques – both meditative practices and states that had existed before the Buddha in the Vedic civilisation Buddha blossomed within, as well as those that were diversified within Buddhism.
+What is more, early Buddhist texts describe meditative practices and states that had existed before the Buddha in the Vedic civilisation Buddha blossomed within, as well as those that were in time diversified within Buddhism.

 Early Buddhism incorporated meditative absorption states.
 The most ancient sustained expressions of yogic ideas is found in the early sermons of Buddha on four jhanas, dhyánas.
 Buddha taught that meditative absorption was to be combined with liberating cognition, based on the practice of mindful awareness.

 As Buddhism got on and branched out somewhat, Yogacara Buddhism (Yogacara (Sanskrit: "yoga practice") provided a path of the bodhisattva – but such a path is not told of in extant, old sermons of Buddha.

 Also, yoga is central to Mahayana, Vajrayana or "Tibetan Buddhism" in particular.